Visiting Kinderdijk in Holland - Everything You Need to Know

 Things to do in Kinderdijk

 The 19 windmills in Kinderdijk all have the same purpose: keeping the land dry.
 The entire area is below sea level and the windmills make sure the water level will be just right, both in wet and dry times.
 People actually live in most of the windmills in Kinderdijk, which is very interesting.

-It’s also possible to book a boat tour and experience Kinderdijk from the water.
-Boat tours are not included in the Kinderdijk entrance ticket.
-There are two different kinds of boat tours: the Hopper and the Cruiser.
-The Hopper is a hop-on-hop-off kind of tour and makes its rounds all year long.
-The Cruiser is a thirty-minute tour which will take you a little further on the water past all the windmills in the Overwaard.
-The Cruiser is out of commission between 1st of November and 31st of March.
+Going on a boat tour is a great way to admire the windmills from a different perspective.
+There are two types of boat tours: the Hopper and the Cruiser.
+The Hopper is a hop-on-hop-off kind of tour and brings you to the museum windmills.
+The Hopper makes its rounds all year long.
+The Cruiser is a 30-minute round trip tour which will take you a little further on the water past all the windmills in the Overwaard.
+The Cruiser is out of commission between November and March.

-Check this website for prices and to buy boat tour tickets.
+Check this website for the most recent opening hours and to buy tickets.

 Travel tip: Catching the sunset in Kinderdijk